 - Keep to a regular fertilizing schedule with an orchid fertilizer.
 Fort Collins Nursery carries specially designed orchid fertilizer as well as orchid potting mix and potting media to keep your orchids well-fed and happy.

 - Don’t repot orchids while in bloom unless absolutely necessary.
-A flower that is repotted while blooming is likely to drop its flowers, sometimes almost immediately.
+An orchid that is repotted while blooming is likely to drop its flowers, sometimes almost immediately.

-- Don’t water orchids with ice cubes- Remember, these are tropical plants and the ice is too cold and can shock the roots.
+- Don’t water orchids with ice cubes- Remember, these are tropical plants and cold ice can shock the roots.